What Is Testicular Torsion?

-The word torsion means “to twist.”
 Testicular torsion is when a man's testicle twists around.
+(The word torsion means “to twist.”)
 The motion also twists the spermatic cord that connects to the testicle.
 Inside this cord are vessels that carry blood to the testicle.

 Torsion can slow or cut off blood flow to the testicle.
 A lack of blood makes the affected testicle swell and become painful.

 Testicular torsion is a medical emergency.
 You need to be treated as soon as possible to prevent infertility and other complications, and to save the testicle.